-3. All cash transfers to an Implementing Partner are based on the Work Plans (WPs3) agreed between the Implementing Partner and the UN system agencies.

-4. Cash transfers to support activities detailed in the work plans (WPs) can be made by the UN system agencies using the following modalities:

-- (a) Cash transferred directly to the Implementing Partner: - (i) Prior to the start of activities (direct cash transfer), or - (ii) After the agreed activities have been completed based on actual expenditures that have been incurred by the IP (reimbursement);

-(b) Direct payment to vendors or other third parties for obligations incurred by the Implementing Partners on the basis of requests signed by the designated official of the Implementing Partner;

-(c) Direct payments to vendors or third parties for obligations incurred by UN system agencies in support of activities agreed with Implementing Partners.
+- 3. All cash transfers to an Implementing Partner are based on the Work Plans (WPs3) agreed between the Implementing Partner and the UN system agencies. - 4.
+Cash transfers to support activities detailed in the work plans (WPs) can be made by the UN system agencies using the following modalities: - (a) Cash transferred directly to the Implementing Partner: - (i) Prior to the start of activities (direct cash transfer), or - (ii) After the agreed activities have been completed based on actual expenditures that have been incurred by the IP (reimbursement); - (b) Direct payment to vendors or other third parties for obligations incurred by the Implementing Partners on the basis of requests signed by the designated official of the Implementing Partner; - (c) Direct payments to vendors or third parties for obligations incurred by UN system agencies in support of activities agreed with Implementing Partners. - For the proof of the completion of activities.
+The UN system agencies shall not be obligated to reimburse expenditures made by the Implementation of activities.
+The UN system agencies shall not be obligated to reimburse expenditures made by the Implementing Partner over and above the authorized amounts.

-1 As per the UNDG Standard Operating Procedures (SOPs) for countries adopting the "Delivering as One" approach.
+1. As per the UNDG Standard Operating Procedures (SOPs) for countries adopting the "Delivering as One" approach.

-2 In the case of UNDP, the Government Coordinating Authority will nominate the Government Co-operating Agency directly responsible for the Government's participation in each UNDP-assisted workplan.
+2. In the case of UNDP, the Government Coordinating Authority will nominate the Government Co-operating Agency directly responsible for the Government's participation in each UNDP-assisted workplan.
 The reference to "Implementing Partner(s)" shall mean "Executing Agency(s)" as used in the SBAA.
 Where there are multiple implementing partners identified in a workplan, a Principal Implementing Partner will be identified who will have responsibility for convening, coordinating and overall monitoring (programme and financial) of all the Implementing Partners identified in the workplan to ensure that inputs are provided and activities undertaken in a coherent manner to produce the results of the workplan.

-3 Refers to results Groups' or agency specific annual, bi-annual or multiyear work plans
+3. Refers to results Groups' or agency specific annual, bi-annual or multiyear work plans